flutter/flutter-intellij/building.md

 ## Building the plugin

 We use ant to build the plugin; to check your ant install, run `ant -version`.
+We recommend `1.8.2` or later (to install ant on a mac, use `brew install ant`).

 To build the plugin, type: